AScozzari/W3suitever1/replit.md

 # Overview
 W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-It features a distinctive WindTre glassmorphism design, robust security measures, and utilizes PostgreSQL with Row Level Security (RLS) for stringent tenant isolation.
-The platform's primary goal is to significantly enhance operational efficiency and capitalize on market opportunities by providing a scalable, secure, and comprehensive business solution.
+Its primary goal is to significantly enhance operational efficiency and capitalize on market opportunities by providing a scalable, secure, and comprehensive business solution with a distinctive WindTre glassmorphism design.

 # User Preferences
 - Preferred communication style: Simple, everyday language